 Articles on Whole Exome Sequencing

-CentoWebinar - Solving the diagnostic riddle: Diagnosing heterogeneous genetic disorders with whole exome sequencing
+CentoWebinar on demand - Solving the diagnostic riddle: Diagnosing heterogeneous genetic disorders with whole exome sequencing

 Most of the disease-causing mutations that science has been able to identify so far are located within the exons.
 Whereas most genetic tests focus on a single gene or on a set number of predetermined genes, a whole exome sequencing test examines thousands of genes simultaneously.

 Novel GNB1 mutations disrupt assembly and function of G protein heterotrimers and cause global developmental delay in humans

 Global developmental delay (GDD), often accompanied by intellectual disability, seizures and other features is a severe, clinically and genetically highly heterogeneous childhood-onset disorder.
 In cases where genetic causes have been identified, de-novo mutations in neuronally expressed genes are…

 A study was conducted using whole exome sequencing (WES) to identify underlying pathogenic variants, or likely pathogenic variants, in 1,000 diagnostic cases from 54 different countries.
 Patients selected displayed a wide variety in the number, nature and severity of symptoms.
 Clinical information…

 Novel GNB1 missense mutation in a patient with generalized dystonia, hypotonia, and intellectual disability

 Recently, exome sequencing has extended our knowledge of genetic causes of developmental delay through identification of de novo, germline mutations in the guanine nucleotide-binding protein, beta 1 (GNB1) in 13 patients with neurodevelopmental disability and a wide range of additional symptoms and…